 Measure the dried fruit into a baking bowl.
 Add the orange and lemon zest and the sherry (or brandy or rum).
 Cover and leave to soak overnight.
 If you haven't soaked the fruit and wish to make your cake straight away see the FAQs below.

-For an alcohol free Christmas cake, soak the fruit in cold tea or fruit juice such as freshly squeezed orange juice.
+For an alcohol free British Christmas cake, soak the fruit in cold tea or fruit juice such as freshly squeezed orange juice instead of alcohol.
+Your alcohol free Christmas cake will keep in an airtight tin for a week or two.
+It can also be frozen.

 How to make Christmas cake